0xla/cpsc455-project/README.md

 ## Unit 4: Mongodb

 We used MongoDB as our database for storing user information.
 We also used the Mongoose library that provides syntax to make it easier to interface with our database.
+Examples of data which we stored into our database includes the user's followers and followings lists, their login credentials and their uploaded images.

 ## Unit 5: Release Engineering